Aswinsnair008/DevOps_Aws/ecs-rds-construct/README.md

 cdk init --language typescript ----//this will initialize the typescript inside the directory we created
 ########################################################################################################################################################

-Note :If facing issues with the dependencies use the following format install the dependencies- npm i @aws-cdk/aws-rds ----whne dependencies showing error(versions of the dependencies should match else you may get an error when trying to deploy)
+Note :If facing issues with the dependencies use the following format to install the dependencies- npm i @aws-cdk/aws-rds ----when dependencies showing error(versions of the dependencies should match else you may get an error when trying to deploy)

 #########################################################################################################################################################